 Of course, there is always room for change, and in each other Riggs and Murtaugh find their reasons for adapting.
-From the very beginning, the two polar opposites are drawn hopelessly to one another, Roger initially mistaking the precinct’s newbie for an armed criminal looking to tear up the place.
+From the very beginning the two polar opposites are drawn hopelessly to one another, Roger initially mistaking the precinct’s newbie for an armed criminal looking to tear up the place.
 When Roger attempts to disarm his soon-to-be partner, he gets a glimpse of the reputation that precedes him.
 We’ve already seen Riggs take on an entire gang of drug smugglers single-handed, walking into sniper gunfire with a reckless abandon that defies his skill and precision.
-From the very beginning we are waiting to see if Riggs can live up to his hardman stature, and when that time finally comes he doesn’t disappoint.
+From the very beginning we are waiting to see if Riggs can live up to his hardman stature, and when that time comes he doesn’t disappoint.

 Our ruffled hero is much more than an unstoppable killing machine, however, and it isn’t long before Murtaugh discovers that there is more to Martin Riggs than the reckless manic depressant who thinks nothing of handcuffing himself to suicide jumpers and taking the dive with them.
 Mel Gibson’s wild-eyed charm gives us a character of great humour and likeability, one that as an audience you can’t help but succumb to, and Roger is no exception.
 Riggs finds Murtaugh at a tough time.
-On top of his retirement woes, he has just received news that a friend’s daughter has committed suicide and is tasked to investigate, and although Riggs is wise enough to keep his distance, he is human enough to reach Roger in his time of need.
+On top of his retirement woes he has just received news that a friend’s daughter has committed suicide and is tasked with investigating, and although Riggs is wise enough to keep his distance, he is human enough to reach Roger in his time of need.

 In spite of his reputation, Riggs is a playful soul, and he uses an infantile persistence to pierce Roger’s stubborn resolve, giving birth to one of the finest examples of onscreen chemistry ever captured by a lens.
-This was Gibson’s big Hollywood break following success in the Mad Max movies, and he couldn’t have landed a better role to catapult him to the big time, or a finer supporting man to back him up.
+This was Gibson’s big Hollywood break following success in the Mad Max movies, and he couldn’t have landed a better role to catapult him to the big time, or a finer supporting man to help him on his way.
 Like the actors who portray them, the seeming opposites are made for each other, and it isn’t long before the two become inseparable, Riggs rediscovering his passion for life and dragging the old dog back into the game.

 Riggs and his reluctant compadre share a passion for the job, and they feed off each other’s better qualities, their blossoming partnership underscored by a natural sense of camaraderie.
 Equally accommodating are Roger’s family, and Riggs quickly finds himself becoming a part of the Murtaugh homestead.
-Mothered by matriarch Trish (Darlene Love) and welcomed by youngest children Nick and Carrie, Riggs rediscovers his capacity for happiness, and is even able to fool around at the expense of a ruffled Roger, as eldest daughter Rianne (Traci Wolfe) inevitably falls for the mysterious blue-eyed charmer who shows up on her doorstep.
+Mothered by matriarch Trish (Darlene Love) and welcomed by youngest children Nick and Carrie, Riggs rediscovers his capacity for happiness and is even able to fool around at the expense of a ruffled Roger as eldest daughter Rianne (Traci Wolfe) inevitably falls for the mysterious blue-eyed charmer who shows up on her doorstep.
 In-between chasing bad guys, Roger tries to get Martin to quit smoking, while shooting for the leg becomes the lesson of the day.
 In no time at all, Roger decides to adopt Riggs as one of his own.

-When General McCallister and dead-eyed henchman, Mr. Joshua (Gary Busey), threaten Murtaugh’s family, they threaten that of Riggs by extension, and all bets are off as the two buddies throw away the rulebook and get personal.
-Riggs may be crazy, but when things go sour, he is the lethal weapon you want in your corner, and Roger is smart enough to realise that if he is ever going to get Rianna back, the the only way is Riggs’ way.
+When General McCallister and dead-eyed henchman, Mr. Joshua (Gary Busey), threaten Murtaugh’s family they threaten that of Riggs by extension and all bets are off as the two buddies throw away the rulebook and get personal.
+Riggs may be crazy, but when things go sour he is the lethal weapon you want in your corner, and Roger is smart enough to realise that if he is ever going to get Rianna back, the the only way is Riggs’ way.